laggykiller/Hackintosh_MSI_B660M-A_WIFI_DDR4/README.md

 ## 3. Modify EFI
 - Kexts and Kernel -> Add (https://dortania.github.io/OpenCore-Install-Guide/ktext.html)
-  - This repository assume you are installing Monterey.
+  - This repository assume you are installing Monterey or above.
 If not, remove BluetoolFixup.kext
   - This repository assume that you are using intel wifi card.
-If not, replace AirportItlwm.kext, BluetoolFixup.kext and IntelBluetoothFirmware.kext with suitable one.
+If not, replace AirportItlwm.kext, BluetoolFixup.kext, IntelBluetoothFirmware.kext and IntelBTPatcher.kext with suitable one.
-  - **Since AX201 bluetooth is not working, BluetoolFixup.kext and IntelBluetoothFirmware.kext are included but are disabled in config.plist**
   - Adding AGPMInjector.kext is recommended, which improves power management on graphics card.
 The kext is different from card to card, so please generate it by yourself.
   - Since the motherboard USB ports exceeds apple's 15 ports limit, USBMap.kext will disable one of the USB3.2 Gen1 port at the back panel (Blue port).
-If you want to customize USB mapping, you can remove USBMap.kext and use USBToolBox to map USB
+If you want to customize USB mapping, you can replace UTBMap.kext with your own.
-    - But remember to include both USBToolBox.kext and UTBMap.kext
+    - Remember to include both USBToolBox.kext and UTBMap.kext
     - Do not use USBInjectAll.kext.
 It cause boot to freeze.
 - PlatformInfo (https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#platforminfo)
   - PlatformInfo -> Generic -> MLB